Wednesday, September 22, 2010

 7. Automated Real-Time Twitter News Channels

-Automated real-time Twitter news aggregation channels bring together a pre-selected number of unique sources, generally selected through a human validation process, into an organic stream which can be viewed and browsed in a number of different ways.
+Automated real-time Twitter news aggregation channels bring together a pre-selected number of unique sources, generally selected through a human validation process, into an organic stream that can be viewed and browsed in a number of different ways.

 8. Curated Video Channels

-Curated video channels first privately aggregate the best video-based content produced and published online, and then manually curate-select the most interesting and relevant clips according to an editorial theme or to a set of predetermined categories-topics.
+Curated video channels first privately aggregate the best video-based content produced and published online and then manually curate-select the most interesting and relevant clips according to an editorial theme or to a set of predetermined categories-topics.

 1) Curated News Summaries and Lists of Links